groundy

 Q: What makes Constitutional AI different from standard safety training?

 A: Constitutional AI trains models to critique and revise their own outputs using explicit principles rather than learning from human-labeled examples of harmful content.
-This approach produces more consistent evaluations and requires significantly fewer human labels—approximately 90% less according to Anthropic’s research—while maintaining or improving safety performance.
+This approach produces more consistent evaluations and removes human-written labels for the harmlessness objective by substituting AI-generated feedback, while maintaining or improving safety performance.

 Q: Can Constitutional AI models still produce harmful outputs?